slazav/device2/Readme.md

 * `-h, --help`          -- Print help message and exit.
 * `--pod`               -- Print help message in POD format and exit.

-Server configuration file can be used to override default values for some of the command-line options.
+Configuration file: Server configuration file can be used to override default values for some of the command-line options.
 Following parameters can be set in the configuration file: `addr`, `port`, `logfile`, `pidfile`, `devfile`, `verbose`

 The file contains one line per device.
 Empty lines and comments (starting with `#`) are allowed.
 A few lines can be joined by adding symbol `\`